+Mmmmm.
+It’s great to serve just a little something sweet.
+Donut balls fit the bill, which allows them to be part of a dessert buffet, or served all on their own, allowing guests to determine the portion by how many they choose.
 Normally, I resist frying food, preferring to bake instead.
 But these donut balls take on a new life when fried in oil, making them dense and chewy and slightly sweet—something you can really sink your teeth into.
-My baking version of this recipe did not create anything that resembled a donut, unfortunately.
+I tried a baking version of this recipe, but it did not result in anything that resembled a donut, unfortunately.

 I’ve created an entire party menu, based on the idea of balls!
 That is, meatballs, fish balls, and some for vegetarians.
-I suggest you push the idea even further, and host a traditional ball.
-See the details of a fun-filled party.
+I suggest you push the idea even further, and host a traditional ball, like they did in the old days.
+See the details.

 MAKES ABOUT 50 BALLS